-The estimation determines whether eyes in the frame are occluded with glasses.
-You can define whether such frames can be considered best shots.
+The estimation determines whether eyes in the frame are occluded with sunglasses.
+Frames that contain faces with sunglasses will be excluded from best shot candidates.
+Images that contains faces with eyeglasses can be considered to be best shots.
 For details, see Getting the best shot with faces with occluded eyes.